msoumik78/Java8Features/README.md

 # Java 8 Features
-This project gives a simple overview of features in Java8 and it is mainly toi help my studenst who are new to Java8.
+This project gives a simple overview of features in Java8 and it is mainly to help my students who are new to Java8.
-This repository contains some simple programs to demonstrate the new features introduced in Java 8 and essentially the below features of Java 8 have been highlighted:
+This repository contains some simple programs divided into 4 different packages to demonstrate the following 4 new features introduced in Java 8 :
 * Default and static methods in Interfaces
 * Optional
 * Lambdas